 The Garrison peninsula above Porthcressa Beach at the rear of Hugh Town on St. Mary’s.
 Paths take you around the peninsula and you can well understand the strategic importance of Read more [...]

-Cornwall’s best known activity is the surfing on it’s Atlantic coast but in a county where everything is reachable, Cornwall provides endless choices.
-The diversity of it’s two coastlines, 100’s of beaches and coves, it’s moors and mining heritage provides opportunities for walkers, nature lovers or if you just want to take a break from a day on the beach.
+Cornwall’s best-known activity is the surfing on its Atlantic coast but in a county where everything is reachable, Cornwall provides endless choices.
+The diversity of its two coastlines, 100’s of beaches and coves, it’s moors and mining heritage provides opportunities for walkers, nature lovers or if you just want to take a break from a day on the beach.
 Popular seaside towns and places to go include St Ives, Padstow and Falmouth.

 Finding the right Cornwall day out for your family is easy – simply explore the links below, hit the jump to my location button or use the search at the top of the page to plan your next Cornwall activity.

 Constantine Bay surf school believe in Fun in the surf.
 The first part of the lesson is based on the beach running you through everything you need to have the confidence Read more [...]

 Loe Pool is Cornwall’s largest freshwater lake, separated from the sea by a great shingle bar.
 A variety of walks around the estate, including a circular route around the Loe.

 Cotehele Mill is a working watermill and workshops with collections of local craftsman’s tools.
 The mill is located within the Cotehele Estate.